MicroscopicPie/Numberphile-Inspired-Code/README.md

 # Overview of my Code
 The Ulam's Spiral Code:
-Creates a n by n spiral and then either removes all prime of perfect number values.
+Creates a n by n spiral and then either removes all prime or perfect numbers.
 It then plots this as an image

 The Knight Movement Code:
 Creates a n by n spiral and then creates a pattern by calculating how a knight would move if it could only travel to the